Alluxio/alluxio-go/README.md

 # Go Library for the Alluxio File System API

-To get started, fetch the repository into your Go worker space using `go get -d github.com/Alluxio/alluxio-go`.
+To get started, fetch the repository into your Go workspace using `go get -d github.com/Alluxio/alluxio-go`.

 Your Go applications can then interact with Alluxio as follows: